mlcommons/mlcube/docs/runners/docker-runner.md

 > The `configure` command is optional and users do not necessarily need to be aware about it.
 The Docker runner
 > auto-detects if docker image exists before running a task, and if it does not exist, the docker runner runs the
 > `configure` command.
 During the `configure` phase, docker runner does not check if docker image exists.
 This means the
 > following.
-If some of the implementation files have been modified, to rebuild the docker image users need to run
+If some implementation files have been modified, to rebuild the docker image users need to run
 > the `configure` command explicitly.